-Get the best of all worlds in New Zealand.
-Find a permanent job set against a backdrop of beaches, mountains, forests and sophisticated cities.
-Our specialist International Team will give insights into all aspects of work, day-to-day living and relocating.
-We can help with the paperwork and our immigration adviseor can assist with visas.
-The process can take six months to a year.
+Renowned for its working conditions and health care system, international doctors get the best of all worlds in New Zealand.
+Find a permanent job set against a backdrop of beaches, mountains, forests, and cities.
+Our specialist International Team will give insights into all aspects of work, day-to-day living, and relocating.
+We can help with the paperwork and our immigration advisor can assist with visas.
+For foreign doctors looking to work in New Zealand, the process can take six months to a year.

+Medrecruit is one of the leading international doctor recruitment agencies.
 We have a team dedicated to assisting International Medical Graduates (IMGs).
 In order to practice in either Australia or New Zealand, you must be registered with either AHPRA (Australia) or MCNZ (New Zealand).
 For doctors who graduated overseas, this is achievable via a number of pathways (or routes), your eligibility for which is determined by your clinical background.
-We can’t tell you if you are eligible – that’s up to the relevant national authority.

-Once you know that you are eligible for medical registration in Australia or New Zealand, we’ll help you with your job search and work to make your move Down Under easy with our vast employment networks and insider’s tips.
+Once we have helped you determine your eligibility for registration, we will help you with your job search and work to make your move Down Under easy with our vast employment networks and insider tips.

 Australasian Health Practitioner Regulation Agency Registration (or AHPRA) is what you require to legally practise medicine in Australia.